MLB will decide how many games are played in 2020 as teams unanimously vote to proceed with season

 (CNN)Major League Baseball announced Monday that clubs have unanimously voted to proceed with the 2020 season under the terms of their agreement with the MLB Players Association from March.

-The latest development comes after weeks of negotiations between the MLB and players union in which the two sides could not agree on terms for a 2020 season, including the number of games to be played.
+Commissioner Rob Manfred will decide how many games will be played.
+According to Ken Rosenthal of The Athletic, citing an unnamed source, owners plan for the number of games to be 60.
 CNN has reached out to MLB for comment.
-According to the March agreement, if a partial season is played, players will receive a prorated salary.
-Commissioner Rob Manfred will decide how many games will be played.

-The latest development comes after weeks of negotiations between the MLB and players union in which the two sides could not agree on terms for a 2020 season.
+The latest development comes after weeks of negotiations between the MLB and the union in which the two sides could not agree on terms for a 2020 season.

 The league wanted to know Monday if the players could be ready to report for spring training camp by July 1 and if the union will agree on health and safety protocols.